Serving Snohomish | Marysville | Arlington | Camano Island

 Mosses are non-parasitic, primitive green plants that consist of fine-branched, threadlike stems with tiny leaves.
 Once established, mosses form a thick green mat on the soil surface and produce their own food.

 They generally do not kill grass plants but rather fill in the spaces in the lawn where grass is not growing.
 Because lawn moss is so common in Washington, it’s imperative to call a professional who can help protect your lawn against moss year-round.
-Pratt Pest Management has the experience needed to fight off moss with our team of lawn care experts.
+Western Exterminator, formerly Pratt Pest has the experience needed to implement reliable lawn moss control.

 Why Does Moss Grow in Lawns?